 Pruritus ani can be caused by many things, including:

-- Infections (such as pinworms, fungus, streptococcal skin infections)
+- Infections, such as pinworms, fungus, streptococcal skin infections, or sexually transmitted diseases

-- Skin disorders (such as contact dermatitis, psoriasis)
+- Skin disorders, such as contact dermatitis, or psoriasis

-- Hemorrhoids, anal fissures, fistula in ano, proctitis, or skin tags
+- Hemorrhoids , anal fissures , anal fistula , proctitis, or skin tags

 - Certain foods, such as caffeinated drinks, alcohol, peanuts, tomatoes